 - Use music to engage in song and action play

 - Make or purchase some playdough and create shapes, introducing rolling activities and then creating objects

-- Playing with blocks to manipulates sizes, building and colour matching
+- Playing with blocks of various sizes, to develop grasp, building, joining and colour matching

 - Use a mini trampoline to develop jumping and balance